Real Estate Documents 101: Everything Brokers, Teams, And TCs Need To Know

 • Inspection contingency addendum: Allows the buyer to conduct property inspections and request repairs before finalizing the purchase.

 • Appraisal contingency addendum: Ensures the property is appraised at or above the agreed purchase price.
-It allows the buyer to renegotiate or back out if the appraisal is lower than expected.
+It allows the buyer to renegotiate or back out if the appraisal reveals more issues than expected.

 • Earnest money addendum: Specifies how the buyer’s earnest money deposit will be handled.
 It outlines the conditions for refunding or forfeiting the deposit if the deal falls through.